kakamband/WhiteEyeUserBot/README.md

-# Tutorial (Explained How To Deploy With Tutorila Video)
+# Tutorial (Explained How To Deploy WhiteEyeUserBot With Tutorial Video)

 <a href="https://youtu.be/YztAfFPmmvI"><img src="https://img.shields.io/badge/How%20To-Deploy-red.svg?logo=Youtube"></a>